anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 Securing the configuration file
 ---------------------------------

-The configuration can be fully controlled by any administrator of SeedDMS.
+The configuration can be fully controlled by any administrator of SolutionDMS.
 This can be crucial for those configuration options where external commands are being configured, e.g. for the full text engine or creating preview images.
-As a hoster you may not want this configuration options being set by a SeedDMS administrator.
+As a hoster you may not want this configuration options being set by a SolutionDMS administrator.
 For now you need to make the configuration file `settings.xml` unwritable for the web server.
-In that case the SeedDMS administrator can still see the configuration but will not be able to change it.
+In that case the SolutionDMS administrator can still see the configuration but will not be able to change it.

-Since version 5.1.23 and 6.0.16 of SeedDMS there is some preliminary way to hide parts of the configuration which makes them unchangeable for the SeedDMS administrator.
+Since version 5.1.23 and 6.0.16 of SolutionDMS there is some preliminary way to hide parts of the configuration which makes them unchangeable for the SolutionDMS administrator.

 Setting a new encryption key
 ------------------------------

-Though this is not related to setting up the web server environment, it is important to recreated the encryption key in SeedDMS once SeedDMS is running.
+Though this is not related to setting up the web server environment, it is important to recreated the encryption key in SolutionDMS once SolutionDMS is running.
 Just open the settings in the admin tools and empty the currently set encryption key on the tab 'System'.
 Save the settings and check the key again.
 It should be a new one.
 Save the settings again.
 The encryption key is